 In this article, our graphic design professionals at Brandings® will share the fundamentals in creating a great logo for your company.
 We’ll help jump-start the logo creation process and provide you with some key tips that separate the great logos from unsuccessful logos.
 Check out some of the recent logos developed by the Brandings® design team:

-Creative Ideas for Your Company Logos – Great Ideas and Design Suggestions
+Creative Ideas for Your Company Logo – Great Ideas and Design Suggestions

 Your logo design is an integral part of the strategic plan of your firm.
 The cost of logo creation can vary significantly.
 There are many logo design “contests” on the internet and other very low costs options.
 We’ve received feedback from hundreds of startups that have fallen prey to supposedly free logo designs, fake-contests or have been lured in by low quality $99 specials.